Tencent/omi/packages/omim/README.md

 # Omim

-Material Design for Omi.
+Material Design for the Web, powered by Omi.

 ## Features

 * Simple wrapper of [material-components-web](https://github.com/material-components/material-components-web)
-* Render by Custom Elements of Web Components, any framework can use them
+* Render by Custom Elements of Web Components
+* Any framework can use the components, such as Omi, React, Vue and Angular

 ## CMD